 - Make a qualifying investment

-For the most popular Golden Visa programs, such as the Cyprus Golden Visa, you can also expect to be required to produce proof of an annual income of a specific amount before being granted a residence permit.
+For the most popular Golden Visa programs, such as the Spanish Golden Visa, you can also expect to be required to produce proof of an annual income of a specific amount before being granted a residence permit.

 Do I need to live in the country where I have a Golden Visa in Europe?